Kingosgade: History

 C. F. Riedel & Lindegaard, an iron foundry and machine factory, was from 1867 located at the future street (later No. 11).
 Its buildings were demolished in 1970.

 Tram line 3 drove through the street.

 Buildings

-The building at Kingosgade 2/Vesterbrogade 106B, is from 1884-86 and was designed by Ferdinand Vilhelm Jensen.
+The building at Kingosgade 2/Vesterbrogade 106B, is from 1884 to 1886 and was designed by Ferdinand Vilhelm Jensen.

 The building at the eastern corner with Frederiksberg Allé (Frederiksberg Allé 23) is colloquially known as Little Rosenborg due to its Neo-Renaissance style with two small towers and rich decorations, although its resemblance to Christian IV's Rosenborg Castle can hardly be described as striking.
 It was designed by Johan Daniel Herholdt´in collaboration with Christian V. Nielsen and completed in 1857.
 The yellow, three-storey complex at No. 11 is from 1929.

 Transport

 The northern end of the street is located approximately 250 metres to the east of Frederiksberg Allé metro station.
 The southern end of the street is located approximately 500 metres to the north of Enghave Plads metro station.
 Both stations are served by the Copenhagen Metro's City Circle Line.

 DOT bus line 1A drives through the street.
 Line 7A had a stop at Kingosgade on Vesterbrogade.